turingschool-examples/challenges/wizarding_bank.markdown

 ````
 chase.deposit(person1, 5000)

-John does not have enough cash to perform this deposit.
+Minerva does not have enough cash to perform this deposit.

 ````